VM1607/React_hooks-Marvel_project/README.md

 Based on the Marvel API.

 GETTIN STARTED
-<p>You need to copy this code into your code editor and run it with "npm start"
+<p>You need to copy this code into your code editor, you must have npm installed to run this application and run it with "npm start"

 Open [https://marvel-project-tau.vercel.app/](https://marvel-project-tau.vercel.app/) to view it in the browser.